Ayushj321/Pizza-Hut-Analysis-using-SQL-and-PowerBI/README.md

 ## Conclusion

 This project demonstrates the power of combining SQL and Power BI for analyzing business data.
 By leveraging SQL to clean and process large datasets and Power BI for visualization, we were able to uncover meaningful insights into Pizza Hut's sales performance.
-These insights can be helpful for business stakeholders to optimize product offerings, improve sales strategies, and enhance customer experiences.
+These insights will be helpful for Pizza Hut's stakeholders and decision makers to optimize product offerings, improve sales strategies, and enhance customer experiences which will help the business grow exponentially.

 ## Contributing